2BitWizard/GB_Mini_Camera/README.md

 # The GB Mini Flashable Camera
 **A small flashable version of the original GameBoy Camera.
-This fork was made for my own use without supervision or feed back from the original author.**
+This fork was made for my own use without any supervision or feed back from the original author.**

 The current release (1.3) has been produced, assembled and tested.
 It is extremely easy to damage the MAC-GBD, FRAM and flash chip during assembly, this project is **definitely not recommended** for beginners.
 The board is compatible with any regular camera rom (Game Boy Camera, Pocket Camera, Hello Kitty, Zelda special edition and [Debagame tester](https://tcrf.net/Proto:Game_Boy_Camera)) and homebrews like [Photo!](https://github.com/untoxa/gb-photo) or [2bit PXLR Studio](https://github.com/HerrZatacke/2bit-pxlr-studio).
 It is recommended to flash this board with a [GBxCart](https://www.gbxcart.com/) and [FlashGBX](https://github.com/lesserkuma/FlashGBX) as support is guaranteed.
 Other devices (Cyclones, GB Operator, etc.) were not tested.
 May or may not work, I have no idea.